Dynamics at the Boundary of Game Theory and Distributed Computing: Applications: Games, Circuits, Social Networks, and Routing

-Importantly, the asynchronous model of Sec.~\ref{sec:historyless} is significantly \emph{more restrictive} than that of Sami et al., so the result implied by Thm.~\ref{thm:hlessmain} is stronger.
-Thm.~\ref{thm:main} implies an even more general non-safety result for routing protocols that depend on ASes that act self-independently and with bounded recall.
-In particular, this includes recent proposals for BGP-based \emph{multi-path routing} protocols that allow each AS to send traffic along multiple routes, e.g., R-BGP~\citep{KKKM07} and Neighbor-Specific BGP (NS-BGP)~\citep{YSR09}.
+Importantly, the asynchronous model of Section~\ref{sec:asynchronous} is significantly \emph{more restrictive} than that of Sami et al., so the result implied by Theorem~\ref{thm:main} is stronger.
+Theorem~\ref{thm:main} implies an even more general non-safety result for routing protocols that depend on ASes that act self-independently and with bounded recall.
+In particular, this includes recent proposals for BGP-based \emph{multi-path routing} protocols that allow each AS to send traffic along multiple routes, e.g., R-BGP~\cite{KKKM07} and Neighbor-Specific BGP (NS-BGP)~\cite{YSR09}.